cyrus-and/chrome-remote-interface/README.md

   or if the local version must be used.
 It has no effect if the `protocol` option is set.
 Defaults to `false`.

+These options are also valid properties of all the instances of the `CDP` class.

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`.
 When `callback` is omitted a `Promise` object is returned which becomes fulfilled if the `connect` event is triggered and